Gabriella Abutbol Pulls Down Jeans And Flaunts Lush Curves In Teeny Thong & Sheer Peach Bra

 "Gabi, Gabi, Gabi what do you say?
 Can you come out and play?" they wanted to know before adding a slew of emoji.

-Gabriella recently showed off her curvaceous figure in some black panties and a white crop top.
+Gabriella recently showed off her curvaceous figure yet again, that time in some black panties and a white crop top.